danielbodnar/awesome-stars/README.md

 - [smakosh/gatsby-portfolio-dev](https://github.com/smakosh/gatsby-portfolio-dev) - A portfolio for developers
 - [getmeli/meli](https://github.com/getmeli/meli) - Platform for deploying static sites and frontend applications easily.
 Automatic SSL, deploy previews, reverse proxy, and more.
 - [alxshelepenok/gatsby-starter-lumen](https://github.com/alxshelepenok/gatsby-starter-lumen) - A constantly evolving and thoughtful architecture for creating static blogs with Gatsby.
-- [plasmicapp/plasmic](https://github.com/plasmicapp/plasmic) - Visual page builder and web design tool for any website or web app tech stack
+- [plasmicapp/plasmic](https://github.com/plasmicapp/plasmic) - Visual builder for React.
+Build apps, websites, and content.
+Integrate with your codebase.
 - [BuilderIO/builder](https://github.com/BuilderIO/builder) - Drag and drop headless CMS for React, Vue, Svelte, Qwik, and more
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) - The best React-based framework with performance, scalability and security built in.